top of page

 Twin bridges at Bridgeville are worth checking out

 Do stop every now to take in the view and stretch your legs.
 Plenty of great views like the one above.
 Along the edge of Rattlesnake Creek into the tiny Forest Glen and over the South Fork of the Trinity River and then up and over the South Fork Mountain range to Mad River along the banks of the...
 Mad River.
-There is a small general store, a tiny burger joint, and a gas pump in town.
 At Mad River, you will find South Fork Mountain Road.
 Click the link to see what all the hub-bub is about.
+Forest Rd 1 is not for everyone, but some may love it

 Finally, we settle in with the Van Duzen River through the small town of Cobbs.
 Nearby is Bridgeville, CA, the town that back in 2002 was sold on Ebay.com for 1.8 million dollars, the first time such a thing has ever happened.
 The former owners, packed up and moved to Fortuna.
-In 2007, the very same town went on the prowl once more for an owner.
+As of 2024, the town spanning 81-acres is still listed for sale for $1.5M.

 Also, at Bridgeville, you can ride Alderpoint Road southward to Garberville.
 Avenue of the Giants is just over the hill to the west.
 Alderpoint Road is paved the entire way, and a bit of a surprise, deserted, unknown, and undiscovered.
 Alderpoint Rd is a bumpy backroad, but shortcut over to Garberville, however, it can be an ordeal.
 One rider on a Pashnit Tour made me promise never to ride Alderpoint again on a tour, rattled a few teeth loose, he said.
 North from Bridgeville is Kneeland Rd, but this is not paved until it reaches the Kneeland Airport.
 As for Highway 36, the translation of all that gibberish above is a wondrous ride.
 These low mountain ranges aren't like what you're used to.
 I could describe the rest of the ride out to Arcata in detail but needless to say- you really ought to just come out and ride it yourself.